 The tent comes with guyline.
 Use the bowline to attach it to the tent and trucker's hitch to stake the tent out.
 ZPacks pitching instructions are here.
 Knot tying instructions are here.

 The Hexamid's design is brilliant in that it provides four-sided weather protection without having a zippered door in the outer tent, unlike pyramid tarps and all double wall tents.
 You enter by ducking under the porch by the front trekking pole.
-The Screen accessory, which we tested and recommend, adds a bug mesh inner tent that creates a fully enclosed tent that protects from flying and crawling insects.
+The Screen accessory, which we tested and we recommend, adds a bug mesh inner tent that creates a fully enclosed tent that protects from flying and crawling insects.
 Unlike every other enclosed tent we've ever tested, the Hexamid's floor is made entirely of mesh, not a waterproof material.
 The advantage here is versatility and lower weight.
 If you are using an inflatable pad that needs protection from sharp objects that might pop it, you can choose from a variety of optional floors.
 We tested the bathtub style cuben fiber Groundsheet that clips inside the tent above the mesh.
 This accessory's raised walls can help to deflect splashback and water that runs along the ground.
 You can also use any other groundsheet (we recommend polycro), or backpacks, pack liners, etc. and put them either above the mesh or below it.
-If you use a closed cell foam sleeping pad there is no need for a groundsheet.
+If you use a closed cell foam sleeping pad, there is no need for a groundsheet.

 We do not recommend the Hexamid for use in heavy snow.
 It is a three-season backpacking tent.